 Essays and Photos to Help You Learn Joyo Kanji

 Hello!
 My name is Eve Kushner.
 I'm a writer in Berkeley, California.
-With Joy o' Kanji I aim to write one essay about each of the 2,136 Joyo kanji, the written characters used in daily life in Japan.
+In a lifelong project, I am writing one essay about each of the 2,136 Joyo kanji, the written characters used in daily life in Japan.

 This project sprang from my infinite curiosity about the written characters that Japanese people use every day.
-You may know me from my other kanji writing—my book Crazy for Kanji: A Student's Guide to the Wonderful World of Japanese Characters or my blog Kanji Curiosity.
+You may know me from my other kanji writing—my book Crazy for Kanji: A Student's Guide to the Wonderful World of Japanese Characters or my blog Kanji Curiosity, which I published on JapanesePod101.com from 2007 through 2010.
 To learn more about me and the whole Joy o' Kanji team, see Who We Are.

 For a full sense of what Joy o' Kanji has to offer, be sure to check out the following FREE sections of the site: FAQ About JOK, Guide to the PDFs, Radical Terms, Radical Notes, Thematic Explorations, and the glossary.
 You can also download two free essays on our Join Us page (just look to the right!).
 Finally, you won't want to miss JOKIA (Joyo Kanji in Action) photo albums, which you can view online.
-They're quite affordable, but even so there's a free album!
+They're quite inexpensive, but even so there's a free album!